 |30 year fixed||6.08%||5.99%||+0.09|

 |15 year fixed||5.55%||5.44%||+0.11|

 National Mortgage Rates

 Does Quicken Loans Operate in My Area?

 Quicken Loans offers loans in all 50 states.
-It has become a sizeable company in the years since its founding.
-Quicken has 16,000 employees, based in Detroit, Michigan; Cleveland, Ohio; North Scottsdale, Arizona; San Diego, California and Charlotte, North Carolina.
+It has become quite a large operation in the years since its founding.
+Quicken has over 17,000 employees based in offices throughout the country.

 What Kind of Mortgage Can I Get with Quicken Loans?